google/comprehensive-rust/src/chromium/adding-third-party-crates/depending-on-a-crate.md

-# Depending on a crate
+# Depending on a Crate

 Once you've added a third-party crate and generated build rules, depending on a crate is simple.
 Find your `rust_static_library` target,